William Jackson (secretary): Political and Commercial Register

 Jackson then started a Federalist newspaper, the Political and Commercial Register, in Philadelphia. and edited it until 1815.

 Society of the Cincinnati

 Jackson succeeded Henry Knox in 1799 as secretary general of the Society of the Cincinnati, a group of former Continental Army officers.

+Jackson became Secretary of the General Society of the Cincinnati, on invitation of the State Society of the Cincinnati of Pennsylvania, where he authored and delivered a eulogy on the character of the deceased Washington.

+On July 4 1786 on the 10th anniversary of Independence the Pennsylvania branch of the Society requested Major Jackson to deliver an oration before the assembly.

 On behalf of the remaining officers of the war, he headed an unsuccessful effort to lobby Congress to grant all veteran Revolutionary officers half-pay for life in 1818.
 Congress was to pass such a bill in 1826, fifty years after independence, but Jackson was not associated with it; his last public appearance was welcoming the Marquis de Lafayette to Philadelphia in 1824.
+In 1838 he was appointed Assistant Treasures-General.
 He remained secretary general of the society until his death.

 Death

-On December 18, 1828, at age 69, Jackson died in Philadelphia, and was interred along with his wife in Christ Church Burial Ground in Philadelphia, where Benjamin Franklin was earlier interred in 1790.
+On December 18, 1828, at age 69, Jackson died in Philadelphia, and was interred at Christ Church Burial Ground in Philadelphia, where Benjamin Franklin was earlier interred in 1790.
+Jackson's wife, of thirty-two years, Elizabeth, died on August 5, 1858, and lies buried beside him.

+William Jackson papers

+The writings and other papers of Jackson are kept at Yale University in the Archive Department.
+The collection is relatively small, consisting of about 120 items.
+Most of the collection includes correspondence received by Jackson from 1782 to 1828 from notable figures involved with the Revolution, including George Washington, Thomas Jefferson, John Quincy Adams, Henry Knox, etc.